 - Education Defense & Justice for Youth – Youth Defense Clinic

-- Education Defense & Justice for Youth – Education Advocacy Clinic
+- Education Defense & Justice for Youth – Education Justice Clinic

 - Health & Welfare Clinic

 Gain Hands-on Lawyering Experience: EBCLC offers you the opportunity to put your classroom learning to work and to gain a broad range of experience in the real-life practice of law.
 With extensive substantive law and skills training, you have primary responsibility for your cases or projects, including conducting client interviews, counseling clients, negotiating settlements, drafting pleadings, and representing clients in administrative hearings and court proceedings.

 Receive Close, High-Quality Supervision: EBCLC summer student applicants apply to work with one practice group and will work under the supervision of one of EBCLC’s clinical supervisors.Supervisors offer day-to-day direction on casework and projects, meet weekly to review your work, and organize regular “case rounds” for all students within a clinic.